Errington baronets

-The Errington Baronetcy, of Ness in the County Palatine of Chester, was created in the Baronetage of the United Kingdom on 26 June 1963 for Sir Eric Errington, a British barrister, Royal Air Force Officer and Conservative politician who served as a Member of Parliament from 1935 to 1970.
-He was Chairman of the Executive Committee of the National Union of Conservative and Unionist Associations and was knighted in the 1952 Queen's Birthday Honours List.
-His eldest son, Sir Geoffrey, inherited the Baronetcy upon his death in 1973.
+The Errington Baronetcy, of Ness in the County Palatine of Chester, was created in the Baronetage of the United Kingdom on 26 June 1963 for Sir Eric Errington, 1st Baronet.
+Sir Eric Errington was a British barrister, Royal Air Force Officer and Conservative politician who served as a member of parliament from 1935 to 1970.
+He was Chairman of the Executive Committee of the National Union of Conservative and Unionist Associations and was knighted in the 1952 Queen's Birthday Honours List.His eldest son, Sir Geoffrey, inherited the Baronetcy upon his death in 1973.
 Colonel Sir Geoffrey Frederick Errington Bt, OBE (15 February 1926 – 3 October 2015) was Colonel of The King's Regiment between 1975 and 1986.
 He was appointed Fellow, Royal Society of Arts (F.R.S.A.) in 1994.
 He was appointed Officer, Order of the British Empire (O.B.E.) in 1998.
 He married Diana Kathleen Forbes Davenport, daughter of Edward Barry Davenport, on 24 September 1955.

-Sir Robin Errington succeeded as the 3rd Baronet of Ness in 2015 and is the present holder of the Baronetcy today.
+Sir Robin Davenport Errington Bt, is a British Baronet.
+The eldest child of Sir Geoffrey, he succeeded as the 3rd Baronet of Ness in 2015 and is the present holder of the title today.
+He was appointed in 2016 to the executive committee of The Standing Council of The Baronetage.
+He is married to Lady Margerita Errington and has two children, Oliver Marcus Errington (b.
+2001) and Louis Sebastian Errington (b.
+2005).

+Oliver Errington is the heir apparent to the Baronetcy of Ness.
+He received his education at Bradfield College in Berkshire and later attended King's College London.

 The Stanley, later Stanley-Massey-Stanley, later Errington Baronetcy, of Hooton in the County of Chester, was created in the Baronetage of England on 17 June 1661 for William Stanley, the great-grandson of Sir William Stanley, of Hooton and Stourton, a member of the Stanley family headed by the Earl of Derby.
 The sixth Baronet assumed the surname Stanley-Massey-Stanley.
 The ninth Baronet married Mary Haggerston, great-niece and heiress of Henry Errington of Sandhoe House, Northumberland.
 Their eldest son, the tenth Baronet, represented Pontefract in Parliament.
 Their second son, Rowland Stanley, the eleventh Baronet, inherited the Errington estate in Northumberland and changed his name and arms to Errington.
 The title became extinct on the death of the twelfth Baronet in 1893.

-The Errington Baronetcy, of Lackham Manor in the County of Wiltshire, was created in the Baronetage of the United Kingdom on 18 July 1885 for George Errington, Member of Parliament for Longford.
+The Errington Baronetcy, of Lackham Manor in the County of Wiltshire, was created in the Baronetage of the United Kingdom on 18 July 1885 for George Errington, member of parliament for Longford.
 The title became extinct on his death in 1920.